insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-Homeowners insurance usually covers water damage.
-However, there are caveats that depend on the cause of the damage.
+Homeowners insurance covers water damage as long as it is caused by a covered peril.
 Water damage that happened accidentally is covered, but water damage that happened over time or due to neglect isn’t.

 Learn more about when water damage is covered by homeowners insurance and what you can do to make sure your house and your finances are protected.